vweevers/common-changelog/README.md

 ### 7.3.
 Should you ever rewrite a changelog?

 Sure.
 There are always good reasons to improve a changelog and not just the last release.
 It's a historical record and a useful reference to answer questions like "When did X change?".

+### 7.4.
+Is Common Changelog a commit convention?

+No, if a commit convention means to encode information to be consumed by machines.
+The guidelines of Common Changelog can be used to write commit messages in a certain way and certainly recommends (but doesn't require) doing so.
+The key difference however is that Common Changelog targets human readers and avoids encoded communication.
+To say that `feat` is a feature and `!` denotes a breaking change for example.